Graduate Application FAQs

 A: Apply for all fellowships and scholarships that are applicable to you—especially the NSF Graduate Research Fellowship.

-- Proactively applying shows prospective advisors that you have what it takes to be a successful researcher; part of your success will be your willingness and ability to apply for grants
+- Admission to the Oceans graduate program ensures funding for the entirety of your PhD so long as you are maintaining satisfactory progress.
+However, proactively applying to external fellowships shows prospective advisors that you have what it takes to be a successful researcher; part of your success will be your willingness and ability to apply for grants

 - Prospective advisers may be willing to help you with your proposal